ydataai/arm-ttk/README.md

 # About

-This actions enables running arm-ttk as a part of a GitHub Actions workflow.
+This action enables running arm-ttk as a part of a GitHub Actions workflow.

 ## What is arm-ttk?